jackcrosbie/hackathon-feb/README.md

 ### Validator testing

-* HTML - I put the HTML documents through the w3c validator.
+* HTML - I put the HTML documents through the W3C validator.
 It did not return any errors not related to the use of Django.
-* CSS -
+* CSS - All CSS is validate through W3C validator, however, there was a parse error due to the import fonts code at the top of the page, so we decided to leave that it due to the time constriant of the deployment.
 * Python - I put the code through the Code Institute [pep8 linter](https://pep8ci.herokuapp.com/).
 Got no errors except "line too long".
 * JavaScript - I ran the JavaScript through the [JS validator](https://jsvalidator.com/) and got no errors.